FreeClimbAPI/nodejs-sdk/docs/source/api/conferences/conferences.rst

 create(options)
 ^^^^^^^^^^^^^^^

-    Create a new conference through the Persephony API.
+    Create a new conference through the FreeClimb API.

     :[options]: {object} Optional properties to set when creating a conference.